icaropires/pdf2dataset/README.md

 ```

 Notes:
-* `@feature` is the decorator used to define new features
+* `@feature` is the decorator used to define new features, additionally, the extraction method must start with the prefix `get_` (avoids collisions with attribute names and increases readability)
-* First argument to `@feature` must be a valid PyArrow type, complete list [here](https://arrow.apache.org/docs/python/api/datatypes.html).
+* First argument to `@feature` must be a valid PyArrow type, complete list [here](https://arrow.apache.org/docs/python/api/datatypes.html)
 * `exceptions` param specify a list of exceptions to be recorded on DataFrame, otherwise they are raised
-* For this example, all available features plus the custom ones are extracted.
+* For this example, all available features plus the custom ones are extracted

 ### Results File